• Hello

 How To Use

-The usage is quite simple, attach a 'AndroidInstalledApplicationMonitor' (if not already done) and the 'AndroidDeviceCheatingDetector' to a child GameObject of the 'AntiCheat-Monitor', enter the unwanted apps in the 'AntiCheat-Project Settings' and define a reaction on detection of those.
+The usage is quite simple: attach an 'AndroidInstalledApplicationMonitor' (if not already done) and the 'AndroidDeviceCheatingDetector' to a child GameObject of the 'AntiCheat-Monitor', enter the unwanted apps in the 'AntiCheat-Project Settings', and define a reaction on detection of those.

 Requirements